-Reduce machine speed when operating with tool on or near ground when obstacles may be hidden (e.g., during snow removal or clearing mud, dirt, etc).
-At high speeds, hitting obstacles (rocks, uneven concrete, or manholes) can cause a sudden stop.
-Always wear seat belt.
+Reduce machine speed when operating with tool on or near ground when obstacles may be hidden (e.g., during snow removal or clearing mud, dirt, etc.).
+At high speeds fifting obstacles (rocks, uneven concrete or manholes) can cause a sudden stop.
+Always wear your seat belt.

-VD76477,0000136 -19-27FEB17-1/1
+VD76477.00013A2 -19-11SEP09-1/1